code-423n4/2022-02-redacted-cartel/README.md

 - Libraries
     - None

-> Describe any novel or unique curve logic or mathematical models implemented in the contracts

-N/A

-> Does the token conform to the ERC-20 standard?
-In what specific ways does it differ?
+# Hidden Hand
 Hidden Hand does not have its own token.

-> Describe anything else that adds any special logic that makes your approach unique

 The goal of Hidden Hand is to facilitate voter incentivization for any protocol - flexibility and customizability is its core differentiation from other popular platforms, such as Votium and Votemak, which generally cater to one protocol.
 You will find that our architecture and methods of accessing, storing, and segregating data and funds adheres to that goal.

-> Identify any areas of specific concern in reviewing the code

-Please review our README first to get an understanding of architecture, user roles, and action flow.
-Thank you.

-# Hidden Hand

 ### Setup